ApiLogicServer/Docs/docs/Sample-Integration.md

 Just as you can customize apis, you can complement rule-based logic using Python events:

-1. Declare the mapping -- see the `OrderShipping` class in the right pane
+1. Declare the mapping -- see the `OrderShipping` class in the right pane.

+2. Define a Python `after_flush` event, which invokes `send_order_to_shipping`.
+This is called by the logic engine, which passes the SQLAlchemy `models.Order`` row.

-2. Define a Python event as shown in the left pane, employing `OrderShipping` to map our SQLAlchemy row (parameter to our event) to a dict (`row_to_dict`).
+3. `send_order_to_shipping` uses the `OrderShipping` class, which maps our SQLAlchemy order row to a dict (`row_to_dict`).

 ![send order to shipping](https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/order-to-shipping.jpg?raw=true)

 &nbsp;

 ### Test it

+Use your IDE terminal window to simulate a business partner posting a B2BOrder.
+You can set breakpoints in the code described above to explore system operation.

 ```bash
 ApiLogicServer curl "'POST' 'http://localhost:5656/api/ServicesEndPoint/OrderB2B'" --data '